 Stage 4.
 Designing the solution

-This is one of the most important stages of developing a face filter application and consist of the need to build a wireframe, create 3D models, UI/UX and graphic design and creation of animated images.
+This is one of the most important stages of developing a face filter application and consists of the need to build a wireframe, create 3D models, UI/UX and graphic design and creation of animated images.

 The total time required to complete this stage is between 400 and 600 hours.

 When calculating the budget for developing a face filter application, it is important to think about the extra features it's going to have.
 Some of them may include: